EdgeGallery/installer/ansible_install/README-en.md

   # for k3s, could only be false because k3s doesn't support persistence storage now
   ENABLE_PERSISTENCE: true

+  # One IP of the cluster master node
+  MASTER_IP: xxx.xxx.xxx.xxx

   # ip for portals, will be set to private IP of master node default or reset it to be the public IP of master node here
   # PORTAL_IP: xxx.xxx.xxx.xxx